gomorpheus/morpheus-docs/provisioning/instances/managing_instances.rst

 Backup
   Immediately executes a backup of the Instance.
 Only available for Instances with backups enabled.
 Run Workflow
   Presents workflow options and then immediately runs selected Workflow on the Instance.
-Workflows can be created in the ``Provisioning -> Automation`` section.
+Workflows can be created in the |LibAut| section.
 Run Script
   Presents Script options and immediately executes selected Script on the Instance.
-Scripts can be created in the ``Provisioning -> Library`` section.
+Scripts can be created in the |Lib| section.
 Apply Template
   Presents Template options and immediately applies selected Template to the Instance.
-Templates can be created in the ``Provisioning -> Library`` section.
+Templates can be created in the |Lib| section.
 Add Node
   Adds an additional node to the configuration.
 Additional options and configurations are required in the add node wizard depending on instance configuration and type.
 Eject Disk